neonipun/overthewire-bandit/writeup.md

 The main takeaway would be that the dash '-' specifies an option to be set to a linux command in the bash shell, but doesn't have any special meaning to the Unix/Linux kernel.
 This makes it okay to name a file with just '-', or even start with it.
 Also, '-' for ``` cat ``` is taken as a stdin/stdout, making it wait for user input. (https://unix.stackexchange.com/questions/16357/usage-of-dash-in-place-of-a-filename)

-To work around this, using the absolute or relative path to '-' will work.
+To work around this, using the absolute or relative path to '-' will do.
 ```
 bandit1@bandit:~$ bandit1@bandit:~$ cat ./-
 CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9